Operational definition: In computing

 One referenced project pulled together fluid experts, including some who were expert in the numeric modeling related to computational fluid dynamics, in a team with computer scientists.
 Essentially, it turned out that the computer guys did not know enough to weigh in as much as they would have liked.
 Thus, their role, to their chagrin, many times was "mere" programmer.

 Some knowledge-based engineering projects experienced similarly that there is a trade-off between trying to teach programming to a domain expert versus getting a programmer to understand the intricacies of a domain.
 That, of course, depends upon the domain.
 In short, any team member has to decide which side of the coin to spend one's time.

 The International Society for Technology in Education has a brochure detailing an "operational definition" of computational thinking.
 At the same time, the ISTE made an attempt at defining related skills.

 A recognized skill is tolerance for ambiguity and being able to handle open-ended problems.
 For instance, a knowledge-based engineering system can enhance its operational aspect and thereby its stability through more involvement by the subject-matter expert, thereby opening up issues of limits that are related to being human.
 As in, many times, computational results have to be taken at face value due to several factors (hence the duck test's necessity arises) that even an expert cannot overcome.
 The end proof may be the final results (reasonable facsimile by simulation or artifact, working design, etc.) that are not guaranteed to be repeatable, may have been costly to attain (time and money), and so forth.

 In advanced modeling, with the requisite computational support such as knowledge-based engineering, mappings must be maintained between a real-world object, its abstracted counterparts as defined by the domain and its experts, and the computer models.
 Mismatches between domain models and their computational mirrors can raise issues apropos this topic.
 Techniques that allow the flexible modeling required for many hard problems must resolve issues of identity, type, etc. which then lead to methods, such as duck typing.
-Many domains, with a numerics focus, use limit theory, of various sorts, to overcome the duck test necessity with varying degrees of success.
+Many domains, with a numerical focus, use limit theory, of various sorts, to overcome the duck test necessity with varying degrees of success.
 Yet, with that, issues still remain as representational frameworks bear heavily on what we can know.